Liability insurance and professional indemnity

 - nervous shock, such as emotional distress or a recognised psychiatric illness.

-Product liability insurance covers you if any of these events happen to another business or person by the failure of your product or the product you are selling.
+Product liability insurance covers you if any of these events happen to another business or person when your product fails.

 - Read more about product liability on the Australian Competition and Consumer Commission website.

-- Read about Fair trading for information on product safety, product recalls and trade measurement and labelling.
+- Read about fair trading for details on product safety, product recalls and trade measurement and labelling.